MerlynMShelley/MerlynMShelley/README.md

 **🌟 About Me**

-I'm an experienced technical writer with over six years of experience in technical communication.
+I'm an experienced technical writer with over seven years of experience in technical communication.
 I'm well-versed in Python, SQL, Technical SEO and various data tools.
 My forte lies in analyzing common problem scenarios and crafting clear, user-friendly documentation and content to help users tackle challenges effectively.

 **🔍 My Expertise**